-Ever wonder what holds the title as “world’s most mysterious manuscript?”
+Ever wonder what holds the title as world’s most mysterious manuscript?
 How about one written in the early 15th century comprising 240 pages – complete with illustrations – in a piece by an unknown author in an unknown language?
-Sound interesting?
-We thought so too, so we had to find out more.

 The earliest confirmed ownership of the Voynich manuscript was an obscure alchemist who lived in Prague in the early 1600’s, although records show he was unfamiliar with the origins or meanings of the text as well.
 In 1639 there are records of the owner sending letters to other scholars seeking to decipher the manuscript.
 Later the manuscript was sent to the scholar and for the next several hundred years its history is unknown although it was believed to have been stored in a Jesuit library and transported around over the next two hundred years to avoid theft, war, and destruction.